-The technical writing job is a complex one, especially depending on the industry you’re working in.
-Industries like SaaS, fintech, and healthcare require top-of-the-line technical writing expertise to accurately relay necessary information.
-That’s why it’s crucial for technical writers to have some technical writing certifications to prepare for all sorts of technical writing tasks.
+The technical writing job can go from somewhat hard to extremely difficult, depending on the industry you’re working in.
+Industries like SaaS, fintech and healthcare require top-of-the-line technical writing expertise to accurately relay necessary information.

-Getting writing certifications is not the same as getting technical writing certifications.
-That’s because technical writing requires subject matter knowledge, prior expertise, and effort.
+Keep in mind that getting writing certifications is not the same as getting technical writing certifications.
+That’s because it requires subject matter knowledge, prior expertise, and effort.

-In this article, we’ll go over what technical writing entails and the best technical writing certifications you can complete in 2021 if you want to become a technical writer.
+To help out, we’ll go over what technical writing entails and the best technical writing certifications you can complete in 2022 if you want to become a technical writer.

 Let’s dive right in.

 What is a Technical Writing Certification?

 A technical writing certification showcases that you understand the process of converting technical concepts and knowledge into meaningful and easy-to-understand documentation.
 That means explaining complex information, processes, and steps with regard to a service or product.

-There are a lot of different types of technical writing with unique formats, processes, and structures.
-Usually, structured writing makes up the bulk of technical writing; however, you may also be writing for media journals, research journals, and more.
+There are a lot of different types of writing with unique formats, processes, and structures.
+Usually, structured writing makes up the bulk; however, you may also be writing for media journals, research journals, and more.

-Some of the common technical writing examples include guides, orientation manuals, user manuals, instruction manuals, company documents, press releases, release notes, FAQs, API documentation, and more.
+Some of the common technical writing examples include guides, orientation manuals, user manuals, instruction manuals, technical documents, press releases, release notes, FAQs, API documentation, and more.

-You can find a lot of technical writing samples and templates to get started.
+You can find a lot of professional samples and templates to get started.
 It’s not the same as writing and publishing your own book because you have an existing data dump of complex information that you need to convert into easy-to-understand bits based on a specific template.

-Most industries require their technical writers to write according to an industry standard.
+Most industries require their technical communicators to write according to an industry standard.
 Each technical document needs to be prepared in a specific language, tone, and graphic style.

 Top Technical Writing Certifications You Can Get Today